Contact

 Vospers Gender Pay Gap Report

-The below table shows Vospers gender pay gap as at the snapshot date of 5th April 2022.
+The above table shows Vospers Gender Pay Gap as at the snapshot date of 5th April 2024.

-Since our previous gender pay gap report in April 2022 (snapshot date 2021), Vospers have continued to be impacted by very competitive recruitment markets for technical workshop jobs, which pushed salaries up in these predominately male roles, although an across the board pay increase in January 2022 has resulted in a reducing percentage difference between male and female rates.
+Since our previous Gender Pay Gap report of April 2024 (snapshot date April 2023), Vospers have continued to be impacted by very competitive recruitment markets for technical workshop roles, resulting in higher salaries and bonus opportunities in these predominately male roles, although across the board, pay increases have continued to close the gap between male and female hourly rates.

-At the 2022 snapshot date there has been a reduction in the percentage of both male and females in receipt of bonus payments, although positively for those receiving bonuses, the mean and median difference in value between males and females has reduced from 49.19% to 42.14% and 70.67% to 68.21% respectively.
-Our snapshot data continues to demonstrate higher value bonuses for males which is as a result of the majority of our sales and service teams being male and receiving commissions or bonuses, and are therefore currently the higher earners in the company.
-With the difficulty in recruiting females into these roles, this is unlikely to change in the short term.
+At the snapshot date of April 2024, there was a slight increase of 1.68% in females receiving a bonus payment, with a decrease in males of 2.43% with negligible difference in the mean & median bonus gap values, although our snapshot data continues to demonstrate higher value bonuses for males which is as a result of the majority of our sales and service teams being male, and receiving commissions or bonuses, and are therefore the higher earners in the company.
+With the difficulty in recruiting females into these roles, this is unlikely to change in the short term, although we remain committed to increasing diversity in these key areas of the business.

 Metric 1: Mean Gender Pay Gap in Hourly Pay